jasonelaw/bes-typst-memo/README.md

 ## Using

-Specify the sender, receipient, subject, etc. using YAML options, then write the body of the letter.
-For example, the following qmd source:
+Specify the sender, recipient, subject, etc. using YAML options, then write the body of the memo.
+For example, the following .qmd source:

 ```yaml
 ---